 For the filling, whip cream cheese with vanilla, cream and salt until smooth.
 Slowly whip powdered sugar into cream cheese until all combined and smooth.
 Scrap down the sides and whip again.

 To assemble, take 1 oatmeal cookie and spread 1-2 tablespoons of filling across the bottom evenly.
 Top with another cookie.
 Repeat until all cookies are filled.

--If you are planning on assembling the cookies at a later date after they have been cooked, place them gently into an airtight container while the cookies are luke warm–this will keep them moist until you're ready to use them!
+-I use a lighter colored baking sheet because the bottoms don't brown as quickly or become as hard as they would using a non stick sheet. -I like to put my cookies on waxed paper because it somehow keeps the cookies really soft. -If you are planning on assembling the cookies at a later date after they have been cooked, place them gently into an airtight container while the cookies are luke warm--this will keep them moist until you're ready to use them!